Local Resource Options - Join our community

-Read the guidance and apply here: How to apply for a local water resources options screening study - GOV.UK
+You can still view the previous guidance and application form here (for reference): How to apply for a local water resources options screening study - GOV.UK

-- Questions?
-Email the Environment Agency Water Resources Resilience Team at WRAgriculture@environment-agency.gov.uk
+Email the Environment Agency Water Resources Resilience Team: WRAgriculture@environment-agency.gov.uk

 LRO Screening Studies - Supporting Water Resilience from the Ground Up